 Squarespace: Best for Templates & Blogging

 Squarespace is another excellent ecommerce platform alternative for artisans.
-It provides a modern website builder—our favorite website builder for small businesses—with a variety of templates and drag-and-drop editor, making it ideal for beginners and those without technical knowledge in building a website.
+It provides a modern website builder—one of our top-recommended website builders for small businesses—with various templates and a drag-and-drop editor, making it ideal for beginners and those without technical knowledge in building a website.

 What’s great about Squarespace is that it makes migrating from Etsy quick and easy, allowing you to keep your products and product URLs—making it one of the more accessible alternatives to Etsy if you’re looking to transfer platforms.